minprog/app-studio/30 Android/10 Week 1/20 Assignment.md

 - We haven't talked very much about layout yet, so your app can have essentially any layout you want, so long as the various widgets are visible and can be interacted with.

-- Along with your app, please turn in a file named README.txt that contains your name and e-mail address along with the name of your app and a very brief description of it, along with any special instructions that the user might need to know in order to use it properly (if there are any).
+- Along with your app, please turn in a file named **README.md** that contains your name and e-mail address along with the name of your app and a very brief description of it, along with any special instructions that the user might need to know in order to use it properly (if there are any).
 For example:

         Joe Student <jstudent@stanford.edu>

         NumberGame 2.05 - This app shows two numbers on the screen and asks the user to pick the larger number.
 Perfect for Berkeley students!
         Note: Runs best on big Android tablets because of 1000dp font choice.
-￼￼￼￼￼￼

 *Suggestions* Outside of the constraints above, you can do anything you want!
 Again, we're trying to let you be creative here.
 Your app does not need to be totally unique; if you have an existing idea that you want to replicate, or if you and a friend want to make the same kind of app, please go ahead.

 If you are not feeling very inspired and want some suggestions of what to make, here are a few ideas.
 Some of the ideas below are trickier than others or use material we haven't covered yet, so you'd have to do your own digging.